pandas-dev/pandas/doc/source/missing_data.rst

 Filling missing values: fillna
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **fillna** function can "fill in" NA values with non-na data in a couple
+The **fillna** function can "fill in" NA values with non-NA data in a couple
 of ways, which we illustrate:

 **Replace NA with a scalar value**